Poets&Quants Top Business Schools

 Rankings Analysis: The Chinese University of Hong Kong Business School came in at a rank of 35 on the 2012 Poets&Quants’ list of the best 50 non-U.S. MBA programs in the world.
 It did so on the strength of recognition from The Financial Times and The Economist.
 In 2012, the FT rated the school’s MBA program 28th best in the world and 15th best outside the U.S. The Economist this year ranked CUHK 94th in the world and 49th best among non-U.S. schools.

-Chinese University of Hong Kong Business School: Leaders with a Global Mindset
+The Chinese University of Hong Kong (CUHK) Business School: Leaders with a Global Mindset

 With the longest running MBA program in Asia, The Business School at CUHK equips students with the knowledge, skills, and attitudes they need to successfully meet the challenges posed by today’s increasingly dynamic international business environment.
 One of the first 2 colleges in Asia to be accredited by The Association to Advance Collegiate Schools of Business (AACSB), it continues to be a leader in preparing students for the global arena.